 As is often the case in a small city, Clinton doesn't have a public transportation system that people use for their commute.

-The population of Clinton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.75% of adults in Clinton have a bachelor's degree or even advanced degree.
+The citizens of Clinton are very well educated compared to the average community in the nation: 39.75% of adults in Clinton have a bachelor's degree or even advanced degree.

 The per capita income in Clinton in 2010 was $27,684, which is wealthy relative to Mississippi, and upper middle income relative to the rest of the US.
 This equates to an annual income of $110,736 for a family of four.
 However, Clinton contains both very wealthy and poor people as well.